mocaccinoOS/desktop/docs/ops_guide_to_galaxy.md

 We have an automated bot that automatically opens PR to track new version of the available Portage version.
 The package is available here: https://github.com/mocaccinoOS/desktop/tree/master/packages/portage.
 You don't need to do it manually.
 Just wait for a PR from `MarvinHatesOceans` to pop-up, we will review it and merge it only when we decide (after proper QA) that a development lifecycle is over.

+A Portage bump happens when:

+- We close a dev cycle (release, and upgrades)
+- Security fixes

 ## So, how do I know which package I can build?

 At the moment is as easy as browsing the portage git and point it at the same commit of our package.